vdaas/vald/docs/contributing/unit-test-guideline.md

 1. Make tests deterministic
 	- A test should pass all the time or fail all the time until fixed.
 1. Make tests independent and self-sufficient
-	- Setup, execution, and verification steps in a given test should not depend on running othre tests before it.
+	- Setup, execution, and verification steps in a given test should not depend on running other tests before it.
 To keep unit tests simple, fast running, and easy to debug, it may be necessary to isolate the class under test
 1. Repeat yourself when necessary
 	- it is okay to violate the 'do not repeat yourself' principle if it makes tests simpler and easier to read
-1. Measure code covearage but focus on test coverage
+1. Measure code coverage but focus on test coverage
 	- Do not simply to archive code coverage

 ### Test case

 #### Basic

-It is not perfect, but we should try cover all codes at first.
+It is not perfect, but we should try to cover all codes at first.
-To cover all code, the basic way is the creating test cases to complete all branch in target unit.
+To cover all code, the basic way is the creating test cases to complete all branches in the target unit.

 Let's see the below function.
 ```go